antevis/CarND_T2_P5_MPC/README.md

 [**Ipopt**](http://projects.coin-or.org/Ipopt), which is  a library for large-scale nonlinear optimization.

-Specifically, `CppAD::ipopt::solve<Dvector, FG_eval>`, is the method that does the solution.
+Specifically, `CppAD::ipopt::solve<Dvector, FG_eval>` -- is the method that does most of the work.

 It consumes long vectors of all the independent variables, variables bounds (if any) and constraints defined by the vehicle model, and returns locally optimal values of the same dimensionality as the vector